 [Regulation 33 inserted in Gazette 4 Jul 1997 p.
 3525-6.]

-34. Notices
+34. Directions to licensees by Authority

 (1) The Authority may, if it satisfied that a mooring does not comply with the approved mooring specifications, by written notice served on the relevant mooring site licensee, direct that licensee to obtain a fresh mooring inspection report in respect of the mooring within the period specified in the notice and at the licensee’s expense.

 (2) The Authority may give a direction under subregulation (1) notwithstanding that the mooring site licensee already has a mooring inspection report in respect of the mooring.